 What is it that bothers it, that makes it cáll unceasingly?

-The sunshine’s danced and come to sweat — nów the rain must fall.
+the sunshine’s danced and come to sweat — it’s sét for the rain to fall.

 (Translated by Madhav K. Ajjampur)